squazi/casestudy1/Case_Study_1.md

 ##   Upper middle income   9  8  8  9 11
 ```
 #### Five "Lower middle income"" countries are in the highest quantile of GDP
+# Conclusion
+### It seems like the relevant variable to evaluate GDP ranking is through income level, but there seems to be some correlation between GDP Rank and Income Group.
+Having low income appears to prevent a country from being in the top tier of GDP Rankings.
+Also, being a member of economic coalitions, like the OECD, has enaabled countries to reach higher GDP rankings than their unpartnered counterparts.